 Tour 1 / Hofplein and surroundings

 This tour starts near the Hofplein and tells about the history of days gone by.
 This tour is a shortened version of tour 2.
 This part of Rotterdam was taken down between 1910 and 1940, but the people who lived here left important tracks in Dutch history.
+This neighbourhood will be eleborated with photographs from before 1940.
 60 min

 Tour 2 / West and Centre